AntonKorchynskyi/SoundHouseFun_ASPNET/README.md

 ## Developer Info:

-* We work with albums (we do not yet sell those, main parameters are Id, Name, Photo, and Songs), which consist of Songs (which we sell, their main parameters are Id, AlbumId, Name, Genre, Singer, ReleaseDate, Audio, and Price).
+* We work with albums (we do not yet sell those), which consist of Songs (which we sell).

-Payment process is completed through the usage of carts, orders and Stripe Api.
+* Payment process is completed through the usage of carts, orders and Stripe Api.

 * GitHub link: https://github.com/AntonKorchynskyi/SoundHouseFun_ASPNET.git